Child Hospitalized with Lifelong Health Issues After City of Titusville Sewage Spill

 Stan Johnston, a long-time resident of the area, quickly took steps to inform the community about the sewage spill.
 He made signs by hand and placed them around the park where the spill happened.
 In addition, Johnston attended every city council meeting and consistently expressed worries about the health risks it posed to the public.
 He mentioned that people he knew were suffering from headaches, feeling sick, and experiencing dizziness.
 Eventually, due to his efforts, the City was convinced to put up their own signs to inform people about the spill.

 In 2021, environmentalists proposed raising awareness about dangerous algae and bacteria in the community by going door-to-door.
-The city council members and the Chairman of Parrish Medical Center were not comfortable with this idea.
+The city council members were not comfortable with this idea.
 Scientists confirmed the presence of harmful bacteria in the water, so the Department of Health decided to put up a small sign at Parrish Park to warn people about the toxins.
 The agency's sign needed to be bigger and more accessible as tourists and families continued to swim in the water without realizing the possible risks.

-A mother is taking legal action after finding out that her child got exposed to harmful bacteria while paddleboarding and swimming in the Indian River Lagoon in Titusville, Florida.
-This occurred during the big sewage spill, where over 7 million gallons of raw waste leaked from a broken pipe.
-The family didn't know about the situation.
-Soon after January 2, 2021, the child started having back pain that later spread to their legs.
+A mom has decided to pursue legal action following her child's exposure to dangerous bacteria while paddleboarding and swimming in the area without knowledge of the sewage leak.
+Soon after swimming in the northern Indian River Lagoon on January 2, 2021, the child started having back pain that later spread to their legs.
 The worried mother took her child to Viera Hospital, and they were then transferred to Nemours Children's Hospital for treatment.
 The child had several treatments, including a blood transfusion and a spinal tap, which showed that they had a bacterial infection.

 The doctor caring for the boy at the hospital explained that the sewage spill from the City of Titusville most likely caused his bacterial infection.
 The bacteria that causes this infection is often found in sewage.